anytizer/anytizer.php/readme.md

 # anytizer.php

 Input sanitizer library for PHP.
-Similar property access like .net properties.
+Similar to property access as in .net properties.
 This tries to extract the value from the user input into the format available.

 Usage Example:

-    <?php
     $phone = (new validation_rule("000-000-0000"))->phone;
     $phone = (new validation_rule($_POST["phone"]))->phone;